 Australia’s Craft Beer Industry Association categorises craft brewers into several different groups, based on their national or regional status, and yearly turnover.
 In a landmark move, the industry body voted recently to change their name to the Independent Brewers Association in a bid to remove large brewers from their member base.
-As at 18th of June, breweries who are more than 20% owned by large breweries will no longer be granted membership to the organisation.
+Breweries who are more than 20% owned by large breweries will not be granted membership to the organisation.
 Their current constitution defines a ‘craft brewer’ as an Australian-based brewer who produces 40 million litres or less, per annum.

 The Australian Real Craft Brewers Association (ARCBA) defines a craft brewer as that which is independent, traditional and 100% Australian owned (and without ownership by large brewers or brands).
 Likewise, the United States has their own industry body with a similar definition.
 The US Brewers Association states: